ErpNetDocs/tech/modules/crm/clientcenter/orders/new-order.md

    ![pictures](pictures/quantity_distribution_channel_clientcenter.png)

+### Notes

+To add additional instructions (e.g. delivery details or preferences) while creating the order, use the **Add Notes** action in the command bar of the **Order** tab.

+- When no note is saved yet, the button is labeled **Add Notes**.
+- After a note is saved, the button is labeled **Notes**.

+Clicking the button opens a popup where you can enter or edit the note.
+Use **Save** to store it or **Cancel** to close without changes.

+Notes are optional and do not block order creation when left empty.

+Notes are stored in [General.Documents.Documents.DocumentNotes](https://docs.erp.net/model/entities/General.Documents.Documents.html#documentnotes).

 ### Default store and product availability

 All sales orders in the Client Center can have a **store** automatically set for them after they are created.
 Administrators can define it with the respective **[JSON setting](https://docs.erp.net/tech/modules/crm/clientcenter/reference.html?q=defaultstore#defaultstore-setting)**.
 If not defined, the **Store** field will remain empty.